 - · Age (over 50 years)

-- · Race (African-American)
+- Race (African-American)

-- · History of smoking
+- · Smoke or previously smoked

 - Diabetes

 - · High blood pressure

 - · High blood cholesterol

-- Personal history of vascular disease, heart attack, or stroke.
+- · Personal history of vascular disease, heart attack, or stroke.

 We believe medical personnel who care for those older than 50 years are the target market for FloChecTM.
 Based on U.S. Census data, we believe there are more than 80 million older Americans who could be evaluated for the presence of PAD.